klutt/progress_knight_2/README.md

-# Progress Knight Quest
+# Progress Knight Quest klutt mod

-A continuation of Progress Knight 2.0.
-Contains 5 prestige layers with various unique mechanics.

-PRs which fix bugs are welcome :)
+A mod of Progress Knight Quest.
+It started with my wish for an undo button.
+I have no long term goal for this.